danieleidad/danieleidad/README.md

 - 👋 Hi, I’m @danieleidad
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Data Science at Platzi
+- 🌱 I’m currently learning Data Analytics at Platzi and Coursera
-- 💞️ I’m looking to collaborate on data research related to social sciences
+- 💞️ I’m looking to collaborate on data research related to knowledge
 - 📫 How to reach me: dancasfig@gmail.com

 <!---